johnno1962/Diamond/README.md

 ### Linux

-Once you have developed a script it can be used on Linux using the interpreter script diaomn in the Linux directory which uses the Swift package manager.
+Once you have developed a script it can be used on Linux using the interpreter script `diamond` in the Linux directory which uses the Swift package manager.
-Where there are dependencies use comments after the import such as:
+Copy this script into a directory on your UNIX $PATH and where there are dependencies use comments after the import such as:

     import NSLinux // clone https://github.com/johnno1962/NSLinux.git #1